srbm/portfolio/README.md

-This is a simple portfolio website for Shawn Meyer, a web developer.
+This is the portfolio website for Shawn Meyer, a web developer.

 ## Technologies Used